 Dr John Burgess, research fellow at the allergy and lung health unit at Melbourne University, says mould is a key trigger.

 Writing in The Conversation, he says: “It’s hard to escape indoor mould.
 It’s unsightly, but the bigger problem is that it can harm your lungs.”

 Detailing his findings, published in the journal Respirology, Dr Burgess says indoor mould can increase the risk of active asthma, even in those who don’t have an allergy to mould.

 His research involved participants in the Tasmanian Longitudinal Health Study, the world’s largest and longest-running population-based study of lung health.
 The study started in 1968 when 8583 seven-year-old Tasmanian children were enrolled by their parents.

 Follow-up tests of this study group found the overall risk of active asthma increased by 26 per cent in those who had visible mould in the home.

 “We also found that the more rooms in the house affected by mould, the greater the risk of active asthma,” Dr Burgess says.
 “In other words, there was evidence that the ‘dose’ of mould influenced the risk of active asthma.

-“In our study, 35 per cent of participants reported mould in the home in the last 12 months and 13 per cent of those skin tested had mould allergy.
+“In our study, 35 per cent of participants reported mould in the home in the past 12 months and 13 per cent of those skin tested had mould allergy.
 Other studies have found mould allergy in up to 24 per cent of the general population and up to 80 per cent among asthmatics.

 “One of the problems in trying to decide if mould has a causal role in asthma is that mould allergy often occurs in common with allergies to other asthma-related agents, particularly house dust mites.
 This co-existence makes it difficult to tease out the role of any single agent.